GenesysCloudBlueprints/update-ms-teams-user-presence-blueprint/blueprint/index.md

 ### Import the authentication data action

-Genesys Cloud automatically create a **Custom Auth** data action when you add a web services data actions integration in your organization.
+Genesys Cloud automatically creates a **Custom Auth** data action when you add a web services data actions integration in your organization.
 This authentication data action can be imported into another data action.

 1. Navigate to **Admin** > **Integrations** > **Actions** and open the **Custom Auth** data action.